cfe-lab/MiCall/CONTRIBUTING.md

     libraries:

         sudo apt-get install build-essential python-dev libcurl4-openssl-dev libcrypto++-dev libssl-dev

+    On CentOS 6, the newest versions of HyPhy fail to compile.
+The newest version that works is v2.2.5.
+In order to compile this version, assuming you're using the Software Collections `python27` package, you only need to add two packages, which you can do using `yum`:

+        sudo yum install libcurl-devel openssl-devel

 4. There is a newer package for HyPhy in the [hyphy-python project][hyphy-python].
-Consider testing that before the next installation, but so far we've just downloaded the latest source.
+Consider testing that before the next installation, but so far we've just downloaded the latest source (or v2.2.5 on CentOS 6).

 5. Download the latest [source for HyPhy][hyphy].
 Right click the zip file and choose Expand Here.
 Then run the setup script:

         cd ~/Downloads/hyphy-master/src/lib